-Prerequisite(s): LAWS 3105, or LAWS 3101 and PHIL 3102.
+Prerequisite(s): either LAWS 3105 or LAWS 3101 (PHIL 3101) and LAWS 3102 (PHIL 3102), or permission of the Department.

 International Economic Law: Regulation of Trade and Investment

 Study of regulation of international economic activity.
 Discussion of relevant international institutions, legal aspects of integration, governmental regulation of trade and investment.